omarrayyann/MujocoAR/README.md

 # MujocoAR

-A Python package that allows the retrieval of ARKit data from a connected iOS device using MuJoCo.
+A Python package that allows the retrieval of ARKit data from a connected iOS device for usage in MuJoCo.

 ## Installation